DasariAbhishek/Azure_DE_Project/README.md

 ### ✅ Incremental Load

 * Implemented using watermark (timestamp column)
-* Reduces processing time and cost
+* Processes only new or updated records

 ---

 ### 🔄 Change Data Capture (CDC)

-* Detects inserts/updates from source systems
+* Detects inserts and updates from source systems
-* Enables efficient data updates
+* Avoids full data reload

 ---

 ### 🔁 Slowly Changing Dimension (SCD Type 2)

-* Applied on Customer Dimension
+Applied on Customer and Product dimensions to track history.
-* Tracks historical changes

-**Columns Used:**
+Columns Used:

 * start_date
 * end_date